Category: AI

 A Path of Guarded Optimism

-2. Exercise Human Agency Iteratively The most common mistake is treating AI like a vending machine: one prompt in, one answer out.
+2. Exercise Human Agency Iteratively The most common mistake — what I call the AI vending machine mistake — is treating AI like a vending machine: one quality AI prompt in, one answer out, with no refinement in between.
 The best work comes from a feedback loop.
-It’s a conversation.
-A dance.
-You lead with a prompt, the AI follows with a response, and you refine the steps together.
-Each iteration sharpens the output, aligns it closer to your vision, and ultimately ensures the final product is yours, augmented by the machine.
+Think of it as a conversation: you lead with a prompt, the AI responds, and you refine together., the AI follows with a response, and you refine the steps together.
+This iterative AI feedback loop sharpens the output with every cycle, aligns it closer to your vision, and ultimately ensures the final product is yours, augmented by the machine.

 • Background: What’s the history of this project?